 Q: Hello!
-I came across a post where Michelle stated that she tried the oil cleansing method, as did I. I have a huge mess on my hands regarding what the OCM did to my face.
+I came across a post where you said that you tried the oil cleansing method, as did I. I have a huge mess on my hands regarding what the OCM did to my face.
 I'm 31 and have never had acne before.
 This has been a skin nightmare!
-Any advice she may have for me on how to recover from this would be a true blessing.
+Any advice you may have for me on how to recover from this would be a true blessing.
 I, too, tried tons of natural remedies, and none have worked.
-Thank you. — Regina
+Thank you! — Regina

 A: Ah, the Oil Cleansing Method.
-Does everyone know what Regina is talking about?
-It's one of those beauty trends that got massively popular from the internet a few years back and shows no signs of going away.
+It was a beauty trend that got massively popular from the internet a few years back, and shows no signs of going away.

 How Oil Cleansing Can Cause Acne